NeilMcB/fpp3/notes.md

 Autocorrelation measures how correlated a timeseries is with its own previous points.
 For example, the measure of how correlated a timeseries is with the points $k$ timesteps back is:
 $$r_k = \frac{\sum_{t=k+1}^{T}(y_t-\bar{y})(y_{t-k}-\bar{y})}{\sum_{t=1}^{T}(y_t-\bar{y})^2}$$

+A significant trend will be evided in a plot of lags - values from a similar period will be similar in value - this may seen in combination with any seasonal effects.

 If there is no statistically significant autocorrelation present in a timeseries then we are looking at white noise.